 Exactly one month from today Alvvays‘ sophomore album will shine upon this world.
 It’s easily one of the most-anticipated records and their first single, “In Undertow”, sent chills down our back.
 The second single, though, sends us to a whole new place.

 “Dreams Tonite” is exactly what the song says – dreamy.
-Holly Rankin’s vocal has an easy bedroom intimacy that takes your breath away, and it is one that you to “have in your dreams tonite”.
+Molly Rankin’s vocal has an easy bedroom intimacy that takes your breath away, and it is one that you to “have in your dreams tonite”.
 Her lyrics are personal yet familiar, as she shares the feeling of wanting someone who has moved.
 Musically, the band have concocted a chest-swelling beauty that will be played endlessly this week and beyond.
 Leave it to Alvvays to magnificently capture our imaginations in a single dazzling song.

 Antisocialites releases September 1 via Royal Mountain Records (CAN), Polyvinyl Records (US), and Transgressive Records (UK) with pre-orders here.
 The band will kick off their tour August 5th in Chicago at Lollapalooza Festival.